Night and Day Café: Live music

-The café has played an important role in the Manchester music scene, with many successful bands playing early gigs there.
-Elbow played at the venue before it had a proper stage and lead singer Garvey claims he used to give out Night & Day's phone number as a contact number because members of the band were so often in the venue.
+The café has been noted for its role in Manchester's music scene, with a number of artists playing early gigs there.
+Elbow performed at the venue before it had a permanent stage, and lead singer Garvey claims has said he used to give out Night and Day's phone number as a contact number because members of the band spent so much time there.

-Other artists who have played at the venue include Lizzo, Kasabian, Jessie J, Paulo Nutini, the Arctic Monkeys and the Manic Street Preachers.
-It was also used as the filming location for the music video which accompanied Johnny Marr's single "Dynamo".
+Other artists who have appeared at the venue include Lizzo, Kasabian, Jessie J, Paulo Nutini, the Arctic Monkeys and the Manic Street Preachers.
+The venue was also used as the filming location for the music video for Johnny Marr's single "Dynamo".

 Threats of closure

-In January 2014, the Night & Day was threatened with permanent closure after a resident in the neighbouring flats complained about noise, and Manchester City Council issued a nuisance notice.
-Speaking to the Manchester Evening News, the Night & Day's promoter and booker said that having to turn noise levels down would discourage bands from playing, and that a fine would ruin the venue.
-Musicians including Johnny Marr, Frank Turner and Tim Burgess stepped in to show their support for the venue and a petition was set up which gained thousands of signatures.
-However, the fight quickly became inflamed with the then owner Jan Oldenburg saying that he felt he was being portrayed as uncooperative and the complainant revealing that he had received death threats.
+In January 2014, the Night and Day was at risk of permanent closure after a resident in the neighbouring flats complained about noise and Manchester City Council issued a nuisance notice.
+The venue's promoter and booker told the Manchester Evening News that reducing noise levels would discourage bands from playing and that a fine would jeopardise the venue.
+Musicians including Johnny Marr, Frank Turner and Tim Burgess expressed support for the venue, and a petition gained thousands of signatures.
+The dispute escalated when the then owner, Jan Oldenburg, said he felt he was being portrayed as uncooperative, and the complainant reported receiving death threats.

-In May 2014, it was reported that the Music Venue Trust had lent their support to the Night & Day's campaign, with a national petition which called for an urgent review of noise abatement legislation for bars and venues in the UK and in September of the same year it was reported that the Night & Day would be able to keep its licence if staff agreed to regularly meet with residents to discuss any issues.
+In May 2014, it was reported that the Music Venue Trust had expressed support for Night and Day's campaign, including a national petition calling for a review of noise abatement legislation for bars and venues in the UK.
+In September that year, it was reported that the venue would be able to keep its licence if staff agreed to meet regularly with residents to discuss any issues.

-In November 2021, the venue was served with a noise abatement notice from Manchester City Council.
-This was following ongoing complaints from a local resident who had moved into the area during the COVID-19 pandemic, when the venue was not open as usual.
-The owners of Night & Day have said that the venue faces closure as a result.
+In November 2021, the venue was served with a noise abatement notice following ongoing complaints from a local resident who had moved into the area during the COVID-19 pandemic, when the venue was not open as usual.
+The owners said the notice placed the venue at risk of closure.

-Subsequently, a petition was launched to remove the abatement order and has gained over 94,000 signatures.
-In addition, various local businesses, residents and local bands as well as some high profile Musicians took to social media in support of the venue.
-These included Elbow, The Charlatans and Johnny Marr.
+A petition calling for the notice to be withdrawn gained more than 94,000 signatures.
+Local businesses, residents, and bands, along with several high-profile musicians including Elbow, The Charlatans and Johnny Marr, expressed support for the venue on social media.

+In March 2024, a district judge upheld the noise abatement notice but amended it to allow the venue to continue operating, provided that weekend club nights comply with new noise‑limiting conditions.

-References in popular culture
+In popular culture

-The venue was mentioned in the hit American TV drama Lost in the season three episode 21 "Greatest Hits" as the place where Mancunian character Charlie's band DriveShaft played their first gig.
+The venue is referenced in the American TV drama Lost, in the season three episode "Greatest Hits", as the place where the Mancunian character Charlie's band, DriveShaft, played its first gig.

-In 2018, the venue doubled as "Heaven", a bar in the Michael C. Hall Netflix drama Safe.
+In 2018, the venue appeared as the bar "Heaven" in the Michael C. Hall Netflix drama Safe.